Wood Burning Guide

 Spruce Tree

-Not a good firewood, burning too quickly and producing lots of sparks.
+Spruce is not a good firewood, burning too quickly and produces lots of sparks.
+Not recommended.

 Wood Burning Scale 1

-Not suitable for an open fire as it spits excessively all the time.
-Needs seasoning but burns quickly.
+Sweet Chestnut is not suitable for an open fire as it spits all the time.
+Needs seasoning but even then, burns quickly.

 Wood Burning Scale 1